Overview of ACME

 DAQ device support

-- PulseAudio / ALSA (Linux),
+- PulseAudio / ALSA on Linux,

-- WASAPI / ASIO / DirectSound (Windows),
+- WASAPI / ASIO / DirectSound on Windows,

-as well as the DT9837A USB DAQ.
-The backend of ACME is LASP, our in-house developed acoustic signal processing library.
 Through ACME's backend-independency, we strive to support multiple DAQ devices around.
 If you would like ACME to support a device we currently do not yet support, please contact us and we will discuss the possibilities.

 µZ Impedance tube